Hipnosis183/hipnosis183.github.io/_posts/2020-05-30-bringing-back-to-modern-life-tonic-trouble.md

 <br>

 Fantastic, we don’t know with what it was compressed.
-You’ll say, *'okay, not big deal'*, but the thing is that whatever is used to unpack the file, it doesn’t work on anything past `Windows XP` (hence the *dependencies*), making the executable halt during the unpack process in modern computers, just like the one you’re using right now.
+You’ll say, *'okay, not big deal'*, but the thing is that whatever is used to unpack the file, it doesn’t work on anything past `Windows XP`, making the program crash during the unpack process in modern systems, just like the one you’re using right now.
+Besides, this wouldn't allow us to statically decompile and analyze the program.

-The only solution I could think at this point is the brute way, dumping the memory.
-After hours of debugging (keep in mind, I didn’t know anything about PE format structure, leave alone rebuilding one) on a real `Windows XP` machine (not VMs, since the game has requirements their virtualized GPUs don’t meet), I gave up.
-The data were there, but there were missing imports, rendering the executable unusable, and I’m not experienced enough to find and redirect that manually.
+The only solution I could think of at this point is the *brute* way, **dumping the memory**.
+After hours of debugging and research (keep in mind, I'm a newbie when it comes to reversing, let alone knowing about the PE format structure and rebuilding an executable) on a **real** `Windows XP` machine (not virtual machines, since the virtual GPUs don't meet the game requirements), I gave up.
+While the data was there, there were missing imports, rendering the executable unusable, and I’m not experienced enough to find and redirect that manually.

 Thankfully, the community I mentioned at the beginning comes at rescue.
 In the **Rayman Pirate-Community** (by the way it’s a Rayman 2 pun, nothing to do with piracy), the user **RibShark** had already achieved it, sharing the unpacked executable.
-As I stated before, it was done by manual unpacking, so shout-outs to him for it.
+As I stated before, it was done by manual unpacking, so shoutouts to him for it.

-Now with the unpacked executable, and the temporal help of a video wrapper, we’re ready to get the game functioning and begin to work.
+Now with the unprotected executable, and the temporal help of a video wrapper, we can begin to work.

 <br>

 # Enhancing the executable
-With everything in a minimum working state, we can begin adding some nice features, from a more technical aspect rather than functional, since the game *as-is* already works, although in a *sketchy* way.
-First, the game needs some files to start, which are generated by the included setup program, which in turn also needs files created when the game is installed from CD.
+With everything in a minimum working state, we can begin adding some nice features from a more technical aspect, since the game already works *as-is*, although in a *sketchy* way.
+First the game needs some files to start, which are generated by the included setup program, which in turn also needs files created when the game is installed from the CD.

-We need to keep in mind that the game dates from 1999, and around that time a lot (a **LOT**) of software used the `Windows` folder to store most of its configuration and other data as well.
-This case is no exception, and the game stores its settings under `Windows/UbiSoft` (remember when they were stylized *LikeThat* ?).
-One of our tasks is to change that, and make it use the game root folder.
-This will make the game fully portable, and will remove the necessity of installing the game in first place.
-Also, some other trivial *quality-of-life* (QOL) enhancements will be made, like removing the log system and redirect some folders, rendering the necessity of the CD non-existent.
+We need to keep in mind that the game dates from 1999, and around that time a **LOT** of software used the `Windows` folder to store most of its configuration and other data as well.
+This case is no exception, and the game stores its settings under `Windows/UbiSoft` (remember when they were stylized *LikeThat*?).
+One of our tasks is to change that and make it use the game root folder.
+This will make the game fully portable, and will avoid having to install the game in first place.
+Also, some other *quality-of-life* (QOL) enhancements will be added, like removing the log system and redirect some folders, rendering the necessity of the CD non-existent.

 For the graphics department, a video wrapper will be included (the magnificent **dgVoodoo**), to max the resolution to desktop.
 Additionally, a widescreen patch will be available, which involves some nice math.
-All of this, implemented in a dynamic way, so no manual configuration should be involved, other than activating or deactivating the features.
+All of this will be implemented in a dynamic way so no manual configuration should be involved, it's just a matter of activating or deactivating each option.

-It’s important to balance the technical design with how those features will be presented to the user.
-This is *key* in software design and development, since if we don’t approach the problem in the correct way, we’d had wasted a lot of time and work.
-Also, the goal is to build a program, not just patch a binary, so this point is important.
-Now, with an approximation of how everything will look and how features will work, we can begin with the neat stuff.
+Now that we have an idea of what we want to do and how everything will work, we can begin with the neat stuff.

 <br>

 # Getting dirty
 Okay, so this step will require some decompiling and debugging.
 The two aren’t really necessary together, but I like to see things from both perspectives.
-Still, I use a lot more static decompilation for code analyzing, and hex editors for actual testing.
-Pretty unconventional I know, but I’m more comfortable working that way for now, with simple stuff like this.
-Debugging is more to see what the program is doing, and how my changes behave.
-Also, *breakpoints are fun*.
+Still, I use a lot more decompilation for static code analyzing, and hex editors for the actual test of the patches.
+Pretty unconventional I know, but I’m more comfortable working that way for simple stuff like this.
+But don't get me wrong, *breakpoints are fun*.

 For this, we’ll go full open software, with **Ghidra** for decompilation and **x64dbg** (**x32dbg** actually) for debugging.
-Extra software will include a hex editor (**HxD**) and the great **Process Monitor**, core for our success.
+Extra software will include a hex editor (**HxD**) and **Process Monitor**, core for our success.

 The first obvious thing to try is to see if we can modify the values of interest directly from the binary with a hex editor, mainly stored strings.
-So far, it’s just possible to change filenames, but not paths.
+But it looks like it’s just possible to change filenames, not directories.
 This lets us change quite some things, like logs and other files, but not the game configuration path.

-With that, we start right away with Ghidra, and analyze the executable.
+With that, we start right away analyzing the executable with Ghidra.
 We’re trying to redirect the file operations with the `Windows` folder (in regards to the game settings, in this case under the path `UbiSoft/Ubi.ini`) to the current working directory of the program, so the first thing that comes to mind is to search for calls to the function `GetWindowsDirectoryA`, and find a way to replace it with `GetCurrentDirectoryA`.
-After a quick search, 4 calls are found, all with a similar structure (slight variations might be because of the compiler):
+After a quick search 4 results are found, all with a similar structure:

 <br>